JeffHing/extend-this/README.md

 ### Property Selectors

 By default all properties of the source object are merged with the properties of the target object.
-However this can be overridden using property selectors.
+However this can be overridden by using property selectors.

 #### String Selector